Spotlight: Kengo Kuma

 This is also what led to his focus on reinventing natural materials.
 Traditional Japanese architecture is heavily focused upon rhythm and light, but using natural materials conventionally to achieve this limits your palette heavily.
 Instead, Kuma began taking materials like stone and using them as though they were light woods or glass, taking thin slices of them and using them as particles.
 His Stone Museum in Nasu (2000) is a great example of this, taking local stones to create soft and porous walls which shift in the light.

 Other high-profile buildings include the Nagasaki Prefectural Museum (2005) the Asakusa Culture Tourism Centre (2012) and a commune by the Great Wall of China (2002).
 In recent years he has also received an increasing number of commissions in Europe and North America, including a Metro Station in Paris, a cultural village in Portland's Japanese Garden, Dundee's new V&A Design Museum, a skyscraper in Vancouver and the Hans Christian Andersen museum in Odense.
-He has also been commissioned—after much controversy—to design the new National stadium for the 2022 Tokyo Olympics in his homeland.
+He was also commissioned—after much controversy—to design the new National stadium for the 2022 Tokyo Olympics in his homeland.
 Despite all of these significant projects, Kuma still focuses a lot of his time on small scale commissions, working on private houses and shopfronts, especially after the 2011 Japanese earthquake and tsunami.
+Some of Kuma's more recent designs include a multi-use complex called Shipyard 1862, Park Court Residential Tower in Tokyo, and in January was awarded the project of an aquatics center in the harbor of Copenhagen.

 See all of Kengo Kuma's work featured on ArchDaily via the Thumbnails below, and further coverage below those: